alanmitchell/bmon/docs/source/creating-a-dashboard.rst

 other than the Sensor's title, you can enter the new title in the optional ``Widget Title`` box.

-If you look at the pictures of the Graph control above, you see that a portion of the vertical scale is colored Green.
+If you look at the pictures of the Graph control (the first image in this document), you see that a portion of the vertical scale is colored Green.
 The Green area designates the normal range of sensor values.
 You enter the normal range by filling in the ``Minimum normal value`` and ``Maximum normal value`` inputs for the Dashboard item.
-For this example, the normal ranges goes from a minimum value of 50 kW to a maximum value of 180 kW.
+For this example, the normal range goes from a minimum value of 50 kW to a maximum value of 180 kW.
 You will also note in the pictures above that if the most recent value of the sensor falls outside the Normal range, the dot on the graph and the